Safeguarding Children and Young People (Under 18) Policy

 • A safe environment for all participants, staff and volunteers.

-• Those suffering or at risk of suffering significant harm or abuse are identified and referred to the necessary agencies as appropriate.
+• Those suffering or at risk of suffering harm or abuse are identified and referred to the necessary agencies as appropriate.

 • All staff and volunteers learn about safeguarding, the organisation’s policies and procedures and how to keep themselves and others safe.